stevenmcintosh/Office-Fussball/README.md

 # 3. Instructions
 ## For the IT Peeps

-Tested with and required for install:
+You will need to install:
-PHP Version 7.3.9
+- PHP Version >=7.3.9
-MySQL Server version: 5.7.26
+- MySQL Server version: 5.7.26
-PHP Composer (latest version always best)
+- PHP Composer (latest version always best)
+- GIT (optional)

+Steps:
 1. Clone the Repo
+2. Delete the demoMode directory - you dont need it
-2. Place the "application" and "public" folders into your web root
+3. Place the "application" and "public" folders into your web root
-3. Add the .htaccess file into your web root too.
+4. Add the .htaccess file into your web root too.

    *Note: If your not using the webroot, then make sure to change the redirect url in your .htaccess files located at:*
    * *[webroot]/.htaccces*